-Beauty Editorial Submission was captured by talented fashion photographer Anderson Smith for Flawless Magazine
+Beauty Submission THE TIMELESS WORLD – captured by fashion photographer OLGA VALESKA for Flawless Magazine.

 THE TIMELESS WORLD OF OLGA VALESKA